UQEKV/EMATM0054_20_21/README.md

 ## Core Labsheets

 You should aim to work through all of the following core labsheets within the first 6 weeks of this unit.
 These labsheets present exercises for you to develop skill with the robotic system "Romi".
 The Supplementary Labsheets are not necessary to complete Assessment 1 to a high standard.
+These labsheets provide all of the core "ingredients" for your robotic system - but ultimately it is up to you to solve the final architecture of autonomous behaviour to successfully complete the line following challenge.

 <a href="https://github.com/paulodowd/EMATM0054_20_21/blob/master/Labsheets/Core/L0_Troubleshooting.ipynb">Labsheet 0: Troubleshooting</a>
 <br><a href="https://github.com/paulodowd/EMATM0054_20_21/blob/master/Labsheets/Core/L1_MeetTheRomi.ipynb">Labsheet 1: Meet the Romi</a>